-At first glance, a meal service offering a wide variety of gluten-free options might seem like the perfect way to avoid a whole lot of hassle (notably grocery shopping and life’s eternal burden – the washing up!).
-If you are someone who avoids gluten for medical reasons rather than dietary preference, you definitely need to do some due diligence before signing up for a meal delivery service.
+At first glance, a meal delivery service offering a wide variety of gluten-free options might seem great.
+If you’re someone who avoids gluten for medical reasons, such as celiac disease, rather than dietary preference, make sure you read the small print before signing up.

-Setting medical issues aside, there are plenty of other reasons a particular plan might not be a good fit.
-They can vary from not finding enough dishes you like to the delivery day not being convenient.
-It may sound basic, but these are all reasons a plan or service might not be what you’re looking for.
+Setting medical issues aside, there are plenty of other reasons a particular plan might not be a good fit, ranging from an unappetizing menu to an inconvenient delivery day.
+It may sound basic, but these are all reasons a plan or service might not suit your needs.

 People choose gluten-free meal delivery services for all sorts of reasons.
-Probably the most important one is to ensure they can get delicious food that is good for their particular dietary requirements.
-Of course, there’s the added advantage that a meal delivery service – whether ready-prepared or a meal kit – is an easier way to get healthy meals on the table.
+Probably the most important is to ensure they can enjoy tasty, quick-to-prepare meals that work for their diet.

 Sounds pretty good, right?
 Given all that, the real question becomes – how soon can you start?

-Although HelloFresh isn’t strictly designed for people who follow a gluten-free diet, there are always quite a few wheat-free options on the menu.
+Although Home Chef isn’t strictly designed for people who follow a gluten-free diet, there are always quite a few wheat-free options on the menu.

-Yes! bistroMD is just one example of a gluten-free meal delivery program that provides pre-cooked meals designed to promote weight loss.
-Fresh n’Lean is another entirely gluten-free meal delivery service providing prepared, nutritious meals that are low on calories (and carbs, if you need that).
+Yes!
+BistroMD is just one example of a gluten-free meal delivery program that provides prepared meals designed to promote weight loss.